Do you ever dream of being in the medical field, working alongside providers and helping patients live happier, healthier lives?

 What does a medical assistant do?

-- Greets variety of patients and escorts to exam room; informs patient of time delays throughout visit.
+- Greets variety of patients and escorts them to the exam room; informs patients of time delays throughout visits.

 - Prepares patients for provider; anticipates needs of provider to maintain efficient patient flow.